 - Parcel of land located in Makati owned by SLRHSI with the carrying value of ₱1,763.30 million. - Other parcels of land owned by EEI located in Benguet, Cavite, Nueva Ecija, and Bulacan with carrying values of ₱6.6 million, ₱0.5 million, ₱0.2 million, and ₱7.0 million, respectively, as of December 31, 2022.
-Carrying values of parcels of land located in Benguet, Cavite, Nueva Ecija, Bulacan and memorial lots in Las Piñas were ₱6.6 million, ₱0.5 million, ₱0.2 million, ₱0.2 million, ₱0.2 million, ₱0.2 million, ₽0.2 million, ₽0.5 million, ₽0.5 million, ₽0.5 million, ₽0.2 million, ₽0.2 million, ₽0.5 million, ₽0.5 million, ₽0.5 million, ₽0.2 mi - Heritage lots held for capital appreciation of the Parent Company amounted to ₽1.7 million and ₽2.0 million as of December 31, 2022 and 2021, respectively.
+Carrying values of parcels of land located in Benguet, Cavite, Nueva Ecija, Bulacan and memorial lots in Las Piñas were ₱6.6 million, ₱0.5 million, ₱0.2 million, ₱7.0 million and ₱0.2 million, respectively, as of December 31, 2021. - Heritage lots held for capital appreciation of the Parent Company amounted to ₱1.7 million and ₱2.0 million as of December 31, 2022 and 2021, respectively.

-Additions pertain to parcel of land, building and building improvements and machinery and equipment situated in Taguig City owned by ATYC with carrying value of P6,132.04 million, which was acquired by the Parent Company in 2022.
+Additions pertain to parcel of land, building and building improvements and machinery and equipment situated in Taguig City owned by ATYC with carrying value of ₱6,132.04 million, which was acquired by the Parent Company in 2022.

-Depreciation expense recognized on Investment properties in 2022 amounted to ₱23.93 million is accounted for under Cost of services in the consolidated statement of income (Note 27).
+Depreciation expense recognized on Investment properties in 2022 amounted to \$\frac{1}{2}\$23.93 million is accounted for under Cost of services in the consolidated statement of income (Note 27).

-In 2022 and 2021, the Group sold parcels of land located in various locations for $\mathbb{P}2.44$ million and $\mathbb{P}0.1$ million, respectively.
-The Group recognized a gain of $\mathbb{P}2.05$ million and $\mathbb{P}0.01$ million in 2022 and 2021, respectively in relation to the sale.
+In 2022 and 2021, the Group sold parcels of land located in various locations for $\clubsuit 2.44$ million and $\clubsuit 0.1$ million, respectively.
+The Group recognized a gain of $\clubsuit 2.05$ million and $\clubsuit 0.01$ million in 2022 and 2021, respectively in relation to the sale.

-As of December 31, 2022, the aggregate fair values of Investment properties amounted to P10.05 billion, which was determined based on valuation performed by an independent SEC accredited appraiser in 2022.
+As of December 31, 2022, the aggregate fair values of Investment properties amounted to \$\textstyle{P}\$10.05 billion, which was determined based on valuation performed by an independent SEC accredited appraiser in 2022.
 The fair value of the land was determined using the market approach which is a valuation technique that uses prices and other relevant information generated by market transactions involving identical or comparable assets and adjusted to reflect differences on size, and shape (Level 3 - Significant unobservable inputs).

-Rental income derived from the investment properties amounted to $\mathbb{P}181.78$ million, $\mathbb{P}0.3$ million, and $\mathbb{P}1.2$ million in 2022, 2021 and 2020, respectively (Note 23).
-Total direct expenses incurred in relation to these investment properties amounted to $\mathbb{P}73.73$ million, nil and $\mathbb{P}0.1$ million in 2022, 2021 and 2020, respectively.
+Rental income derived from the investment properties amounted to P181.78 million, P0.3 million, and P1.2 million in 2022, 2021 and 2020, respectively (Note 23).
+Total direct expenses incurred in relation to these investment properties amounted to P73.73 million, nil and P0.1 million in 2022, 2021 and 2020, respectively.